Read about how we developed the eWork Radio browser application

 In spring 2020, an unprecedented number of people suddenly moved to remote working, many of them with little to no previous experience of working from home.
 This happened as a result of the nationwide lockdown restrictions taking place in many countries, in response to the Covid-19 pandemic.

 From the early days of these lockdowns, we studied that impact that the shift to home-working has had on people who previously worked in offices.
-So far, we have surveyed nearly 500 participants from the UK and beyond, and provided them with personalised work-life-balance recommendations (you can still take part in this research).
+So far, we have surveyed nearly 500 participants from the UK and beyond, and provided them with personalised work-life-balance recommendations.
 We also conducted follow-up interviews with 25 respondents.

 This data collection exercise allowed us to achieve an in-depth understanding of the problems that new remote workers are faced with.
 Some of the most common included:

 - A lack of distinction between work and personal time

 - Back and neck pain and other physical problems due to increased sedentary time

 - Loss of opportunity to relax, exercise and disconnect during the commute